 He was slowly flicking through some scuffed Leonard Cohen records and listening to an MP3 player on shuffle when Bill suddenly appeared at his shoulder.

-He was about to step away when Bill grabbed his arm and held him back.
-Startled, Phil met his eyes again and Bill held them and for a moment Phil was lost and he didn't like it.
-Suddenly, everything that was warm and paternal about the stranger switched and Phil saw a glimpse of fiery rage.
+Suddenly, Bill changed and a glimpse of rage sparked in him; his eyes burnt and Phil could feel heat where his arm was being gripped.
 "Remember Graham Hall, Phil," Bill growled, through clenched teeth.
 Then he let go of Phil's arm and something like regret washed across his face.
 "Remember Graham Hall…" he repeated.
 "And there is still a chance that we can save your people."

 Phil stared at him, wide-eyed and fearful.
 Bill looked around the shop, nervous and almost in a panic.
 He turned to look back at Phil and smiled briefly, sadly, and then left in a hurry.